timsayshey/cringe-clock/README.md

 ## How to Contribute 🤝

-Got an idea to make Cringe Clock even more absurdly over-the-top?
+Got an idea to make CringeClock even more absurdly over-the-top?
 Forks and PRs are welcome.
 This project thrives on chaos and caffeine.

 ### Wishlist: